 Sveta Nedilja is a small beach village located on the southern side of the island Hvar, in Croatia.
 This is definitely not a Sunday drive.
 Drive with care as this is a coastal road with dangerous dropoffs.
 The road to the town is recommended only to the brave and adventurous.
 It’s one of the most scenic coastal drives in the world.

-The gravel road to Sveta Nedilja is narrow (impassable for 2 cars at the same time).
+The unpaved road to Sveta Nedilja is narrow (impassable for 2 cars at the same time).
 The journey offers gorgeous views to the sea and surrounding islands.
 The drive will take some skill, some patience, and some tolerance for vertigo.
 It's very intense because there are no guard rails at the edge and there is little room for error if oncoming traffic swerves in your direction.
 The road will surely pump adrenaline into you as you drive near the vertical falling cliffs on a macadam road.
 Be prepared, this road is not for the faint of heart or ill prepared.
 This road is subject to strong winds and it is always wise to first check the weather report of the day prior to visiting the beach.